 What Onward movie age rating is recommended for kids?

 Is Onward safe for kids?
-What age is recommended to watch Onward?
+What age rating is recommended to watch Onward?
 With that full PG rating breakdown, I actually feel pretty comfortable with recommending the age rating of 3-years old and up.
 Depending on your child’s temperament to sit still for a movie and slight exposure to animated film level of suspense/peril of Finding Nemo (very mild overall), it’s a low PG rating that could be more of a borderline rated G movie.

 I SO appreciated that Pixar took the time to make an original movie. they haven’t lost their magical touch.
 In fact, the ability for this film company to elicit that visceral emotional response from the audience for every single film released – it’s truly a gift.
 Pixar has a way of touching our hearts and making us feel, and feel hard.
 As far as benchmarks for Pixar, Onward certainly is of that high emotional caliber.